-For mental health or substance use emergencies where your safety or that of others is at immediate risk, dial 9-1-1.
+For mental health or substance use emergencies where your safety or the safety of others is at immediate risk, dial 9-1-1.

-If you feel you are experiencing a mental health or substance use emergency but your safety or that of others is not at immediate risk, please contact:
+If you feel you are experiencing a mental health or substance use emergency but your safety or the safety of others is not at immediate risk, please contact:

 - National Suicide Prevention Lifeline: Dial 800-273-8255 (800-273-TALK)

 - Veterans Crisis Line: Dial 800-273-8255, option 1

 - 24/7 Crisis Text Line: Text TX to 741741

 - 24/7 Local Mental Health Authority Crisis Hotline for substance use and other crisis services

 The first step when seeking help for non-emergency mental health or substance use challenges is to find services in your area.
 You may call the referral line in your area for confidential help 24 hours a day, 7 days a week.